haron-IV/linkedin-messages/README.md

   - add test model ✅
   - save test data ✅
   - add route for start bot ✅
-  - add route for stop bot
+  - add route for stop bot✅
   - add route to check bot status
   - add collecting logs for get it from front ✅